Riftr/intelpy/README.md

 When you first run IntelPy it will attempt to automatically configure itself.
 Useful configuration options are all done via the application so you don't need to manually go into your settings.json and edit things yourself.
-The key options it will attempt to configure is your Eve log directory, the alarm sound file to use and where to store the configuration.
+The key options it will attempt to configure are your Eve log directory, the alarm sound file to use and where to store the configuration.
+IntelPy comes with a number of extra alarm sounds or you can use your own.

-On Windows systems, the configuration file will be found under %appdata%, `Local\IntelPy\settings.json`.
+On Windows systems, the configuration file will be found under %appdata%, under `Local\IntelPy\settings.json`.
 There is an optional dark mode interface you can turn on via this file if you wish by changing `"windows_dark_theme"` to `1`.

 On Linux etc systems, the configuration file will be found under `~/.config/IntelPy/settings.json`.